dimejy2/red-cass/src/main/scala/README.md

 # red-cass
-a test for writing to cassandra for persistence and data processing with spark
+A test for writing to cassandra for persistence and data processing with spark